H-Matuszewski/Supervised-NLP-models/Assignment7/README.md

 ## More in-depth information & resources.

 **Requirements** - Those are taken care of by running the !pip install commands (transformers, sentencepiece, and pip upgrade).
 The other libraries which are needed are SciPy and NumPy (a reasonably up to date version).
 There haven't been any errors observed yet with installing, so let me know if you come across any.<br>
-One tip is to run through Anaconda instead of Miniconda as Miniconda may not have these libraries in its package.<br>
+If an external download is necessary, then one tip is to run through Anaconda instead of Miniconda as Miniconda may not have these libraries in its package.<br>
 <br>
 The CSV for running this particular experiment has two columns, "review" and "sentiment".
 Review is the actual text to review, whereas sentiment is the score given by a human (by people manually reading these and manually assigning a score to them).<br>
 The data behind this CSV comes from CrowdTangle, a Facebook API which circumvents having to scrape Facebook manually.<br>